 Our client, along with the driver of the other car (his friend), were charged with: 1) Engaging in a Speed Contest on a Public Highway (Vehicle Code Section 23109(a)), a misdemeanor; 2) Speeding (Vehicle Code Section 22350), an infraction; 3) Unsafe Lane Change (Vehicle Code Section 21658(a)), an infraction; 4) Aiding and Abetting in a Motor Exhibition of Speed on a Highway (Vehicle Code Section 23109(c)), a misdemeanor; and 5) Unlawfully Driving a Vehicle in a Highway in Willful or Wanton Disregard for the Safety of Persons or Property (Vehicle Code Section 23103(a)), a misdemeanor.

 Our client tried changing lanes away from his friend, but then decided against doing so, while accelerating rapidly.
 To avoid changing lanes, he turned the wheel quickly in the opposite direction, causing his vehicle to instantly spin out of control.
 He then panicked and did not even hit the brakes.
-The skid marks on Hawthorne seemed to confirm this sequence of events.
+The skid marks on Hawthorne seemed to confirm this sequence of events.Torrance Superior Courthouse

 Greg Hill then appeared at the arraignment and discussed the case with the Torrance City Prosecutor assigned to the case.
-She understood that the case was more of an accident than a typical crime, but it still represented extremely reckless behavior.
-Greg explained that the client would be more than punished monetarily by the insurance rate increases, so it was really not necessary to punish him in a criminal context too much.
-No one was injured, either, luckily.
+She understood that the case was more of an accident than a typical crime, but it still represented extremely reckless behavior that endangered the client himself and his friend, so it was a crime of public safety.